blockdeep/pallet-collator-staking/README.md

 This pallet maintains two separate lists of accounts subject to produce blocks:

 * `Invulnerables`: accounts that are always selected to become collators.
 They can only be removed by the pallet's authority.
+**Invulnerables do not receive staking rewards, yet blocks produced by them count for rewards**.
 * `Candidates`: accounts that compete to be part of the collator set by getting enough delegated stake.

 ### Rewards